What you need for PC gaming: the basics

 Leaving the desktop PC or laptop argument aside (don’t worry, I’ll get to that shortly), there are several key requirements for an excellent PC gaming experience.

 First and foremost, you need to be able to move pixels as quickly as possible, enjoying all the graphic effects a game has to offer without suffering from stuttering frame rates or lag.
+You want to experience the immersion of real-time reflections that ray tracing delivers.
 You also want to be able to see those graphics in all their glory, with high resolution, accurate colours and a big screen.
 You may also want support for virtual reality.

-With 1080p (and increasingly 4K) support, use of pre-rendered cutscenes and many PC games offered as downloads, a single game install can be 100GB or more, so you’ll need plenty of fast storage as well.
-If online multiplayer gaming is something you’re interested in, then add Ethernet and fast Gigabit Wi-Fi as well.
+With 1080p, 4K (and even 8K) support, use of pre-rendered cutscenes, DLC, and many PC games offered as downloads, a single game install can be 100GB or more, so you’ll need plenty of fast storage.
+If online multiplayer gaming is something you’re interested in, then add Ethernet and the speed of Wi-Fi 6 as well.
 Add all these requirements together, and when it comes to PC gaming hardware—laptop or desktop—you’ll want to be watching for:

-- Fast CPU (typically a current generation quad-core Intel Core i7 or AMD Ryzen 7) with plenty of fast RAM
+- Fast CPU (typically a current generation octa-core Intel Core i7 or oct-core AMD Ryzen 7) with plenty of fast DDR4 RAM

 - Discrete video card instead of integrated graphics

-- The largest display possible, with minimum Full HD support and a fast refresh rate
+- The largest display possible, with minimum Full HD support, a fast refresh rate, and support for technology such G-Sync and FreeSync

 - High capacity 7200rpm hard drive and/or SSD

 You’ll need to pay attention to that hardware in respect to the kind of games you like to play, in particular the video card.
-Make certain it is capable of supporting your favourite game, and if virtual reality is on tap, look for a VR-Ready (or Oculus-Ready or Vive-Ready) label.
+Make certain it is capable of supporting your favourite game, including advanced features like 4K (or 8K) and ray tracing.
+If virtual reality is on tap, look for a VR-Ready label.

 Other things make PC gaming even better—amplified surround sound, mechanical gaming keyboards, programmable mice, gaming headsets and other options—but these can be considered add-ons.